STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Plan Synthesizer

 To improve memory efficiency and reduce peak memory consumption during training, dynamic requests should reuse idle spaces within the {\em Static Allocation Plan} as much as possible.
 However, allocating dynamic requests directly within the available spaces of the {\em Static Allocation Plan} at runtime may lead to memory stomping.
 This occurs because the current dynamic allocation request might overlap in address space with subsequent static allocations that are already planned.
 We observe that, although the sizes of dynamic allocations are unpredictable, their lifespan are relatively fixed.
 Leveraging this temporal regularity, we can identify reusable regions within the {\em Static Allocation Plan} before training, providing guidance for online allocation at runtime.

 Leveraging the predictable lifetimes of dynamic memory allocations, our approach proactively identifies reusable memory regions within the {\em Static Allocation Plan} before runtime.
-To achieve fine-grained temporal precision for these dynamic requests—in contrast to the computation-phase granularity used for static allocations—we operate at the model layer level.
+In contrast to the computation-phase granularity used for static allocations, here we operate at the model layer level to achieve fine-grained temporal precision for these dynamic requests.
 This refined granularity enables a more precise interrogation of {\em Dynamic Reusable Space}.
-Such accurately identified regions within the typically shorter layer-level intervals tend to be more effectively utilized, maximizing opportunities for dynamic memory reuse and thereby reducing the peak GPU memory footprint.
-We characterize each dynamic request by its malloc layer, $l_s$, and its free layer, $l_e$ (profiling methodology in \S\ref{sec:profiler}).
+Since these regions lie within shorter layer-level intervals, they can be utilized more effectively, creating more opportunities for dynamic memory reuse and thereby lowering the peak GPU memory footprint.
+We characterize each dynamic request by its malloc model layer, $l_s$, and its free model layer, $l_e$ (profiling methodology in \S\ref{sec:profiler}).
 This ($l_s$, $l_e$) pair establishes a bounding temporal interval, from $l_s$'s start to $l_e$'s end, which contains the lifespan of the dynamic allocation.
 To systematically manage these lifetimes, we classify all dynamic allocation requests into distinct groups, called {\em HomoLayer Group}, where each group $\mathcal{G}$ comprises requests sharing identical ($l_s$, $l_e$) pairs:

 where $a$ and $b$ represent for the dynamic layers in the model.
 For every such group of dynamic requests $\mathcal{G}(a, b)$, and its corresponding temporal range $\mathcal{T}(a, b)=[a.start,b.end]$, we then interrogate the pre-established {\em Static Allocation Plan} $\mathcal{D}_s$.
 The objective of this interrogation is to identify all contiguous memory segments that remain idle throughout the entirety of this specific temporal range.
 In the {\em Static Allocation Plan} $\mathcal{D}_s$, each decision $d$ contains a static allocation request $m$ and its allocate address $a$, indicating the spatial and temporal occupation space for $d$ is $R_s(d)=[d.a, d.a+d.s]$ and $R_t(d)=[d.t_s, d.t_e]$ respectively.
 The occupied address ranges for $\mathcal{T}(a, b)$ can be represented as: